Rishikesh-kumar-7258/SlidePuzzle/Readme.md

 # SlideBlock
 This is a sliding block game.
-Players will have to sort the blocks in asending order to win the game.
+Player will have to sort the blocks in asending order to win the game.
-This game is not as simple as it looks
+**Not as easy as it looks**

 ![Visits Badge](https://badges.pufler.dev/visits/Rishikesh-kumar-7258/SlidePuzzle)